Two nursing students practicing skills on a dummy

 Student Organizations

 The School of Nursing encourages and supports students to pursue their interests and form social networks.
+Information about nursing specific student organizations can be found on the School of Nursing’s Student Website.
 You can also find more opportunities by going to the Wisconsin Involvement Network page.

 Scholarships and Financial Aid